10 Tips for Staying Warm on Cold-Weather Hikes

 Protect with an Outer Layer

-The outer layer is your first line of defense against wind, , and snow.
+The outer layer is your first line of defense against wind, rain, and snow.
 Look for a waterproof and windproof jacket that also offers breathability.
 This will keep you dry and protected from the elements, while still allowing moisture to escape from your body.
 A good outer layer should have adjustable cuffs, a high collar, and a hood to provide extra protection.
-It's also a good idea to choose a jacket with pockets, so you can easily access any essentials you need while on the trail.
+It's also a good idea to choose a jacket with pockets, so you can easily access any you need while on the trail.

 Wear Warm Accessories